-- Consider in detail why your heritage is important, and to whom.
-This will be one of the first things you do in your development phase, as it will help you make decisions about your project.
-If you are producing a conservation plan, this information will feed into this document, which you will need to send to HLF at a point agreed with your case officer. - For any capital work, undertake any surveys, consultations or investigations necessary to develop your detailed plans and proposals, for example, an access audit or an assessment of the current environmental performance of your building. - 3.
-Consult new and existing audiences in order to develop a detailed programme of activities to engage people with heritage.
-This will feed into your activity plan. - 4.
-Develop detailed timetable, costs and cash flow for your delivery phase.
+- Consider in detail why your heritage

+is important, and to whom.
+This will be

+one of the first things you do in your

+development phase, as it will help you

+make decisions about your project.

+This information will feed into your

+conservation plan, which you will need

+to send to HLF at a point agreed with

+your case officer.

+- 2. For any capital work, undertake any surveys, consultations, or investigations necessary to develop your detailed plans and proposals and request any relevant permissions or an assessment of the current environmental performance of any buildings.

+- Consult new and existing audiences in order to develop a detailed programme of activities to engage people with heritage.
+This will feed into your activity plan.

+- 4. Consult and involve the park or cemetery's user group in project planning.
+Establish the role they will take in delivery, the support they will need and their role in the site's future management.

-- Consider in detail how your project will impact on your organisation and how you will manage this change.
-You may need to undertake a governance review. - 6.
-Consider how you will sustain project outcomes after funding has ended, and how you will meet any additional running costs.
-If you are producing a management and maintenance plan, and/or a project business plan, this information will feed into these documents. - Consider how you will evaluate your project, and collect baseline data so that you can measure the difference your project makes. - 8.
+- 5. Develop detailed timetable, costs and cash flow for your delivery phase. - 6.
+Consider in detail how your project will impact on your organisation and how you will manage this change.
+You may need to undertake a governance review. - Consider how you will evaluate your project, and collect baseline data so that you can measure the difference your project makes. - 8.
 Consider how you will buy goods, works and services during your delivery phase. - Consider how you will acknowledge our grant. - 10.
-Undertake the work necessary to produce all relevant supporting documents (see Section nine: Supporting documents in Part four: Application form help notes) for your second-round application.
+Undertake the work necessary to produce all relevant supporting documents (see Section nine: Supporting documents in Part four: Application form help notes) for your second-round application, including a master plan.